space-bacon/my_rust_cms/RAYDT-STACK.md

 ## 🔮 **The Future of Web Development**

-The RAYDT Stack represents more than just a technology choice—it's a vision of web development where:
+The RAYDT Stack demonstrates a practical approach to web development where:

 - **Safety is Guaranteed**: Memory safety and type safety eliminate entire categories of bugs
 - **Performance is Native**: WebAssembly and Rust deliver desktop-app performance in the browser